vijvipin/run-custom-nginx-on-kubenetes/README.md

 # run-custom-nginx-on-kubenetes

 ## What: A simple kubernetes deployment to show how can you run your own customer nginx image using kubernetes.
-Here [https://hub.docker.com/r/vijvipin/simple-nginx-webpage][my nginx custom image] I took nginx:latest image as a base then hosted my two simple HTML pages on this, dockerized it.
+Here - [my-nginx-custom-image] , I took nginx:latest image as a base then hosted my two simple HTML pages on this, dockerized it.

 So this example show you " How can you run your own customer images from docker.hub on kubenetes.